-Disclosure Controls and Internal Controls Over Financial Reporting The Company's management is responsible for the preparation and fair presentation of the consolidated financial statements and MD&A. Accordingly, the Company's management has established systems, controls and procedures to collect, record, process, summarise and report necessary financial data in its financial statements and MD&A on a timely basis.
+The Company's management is responsible for the preparation and fair presentation of the consolidated financial statements and MD&A. Accordingly, the Company's management has established systems,

 The Company's Chief Executive Officer and Chief Financial Officer (the "Officers") are responsible for establishing and maintaining disclosure controls and procedures ("DC&P") and internal control over financial reporting ("ICFR").
-The Officers have: - Designed DC&P, or caused it to be designed under their supervision, to provide reasonable assurance that material information relating to the Company is made known and information required to be disclosed in its consolidated financial statements and MD&A are filed under securities legislation and recorded, processed, summarized and reported within the time periods specified in securities legislation; and - Designed ICFR, or caused it to be designed under their supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
+The Officers have:

+- Designed DC&P, or caused it to be designed under their supervision, to provide reasonable assurance that material information relating to the Company is made known and information required to be disclosed in its consolidated financial statements and MD&A are filed under securities legislation and recorded, processed, summarized and reported within the time periods specified in securities legislation; and - Designed ICFR, or caused it to be designed under their supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.

 The Officers evaluate the Company's internal controls on a regular basis.